declension/squeeze-alexa/docs/HOWTO.md

  * [LMS](http://wiki.slimdevices.com/index.php/Logitech_Media_Server), typically running on the above server.
  * Some Squeezebox players - even if they're Chromecasts, RPIs other compatible devices.
  * At least one Amazon Echo device
- * An Amazon developer account, and an Alexa one (:note: use the same email, or you'll wish you had)
+ * An Amazon developer account, and an Alexa one (:information_source: use the same email, or you'll wish you had)
  * Some time and a little knowledge of: Linux, networking, AWS, Alexa, and SSL.
  * _(SSL only)_: A router that supports port forwarding, and ideally DDNS of some sort (nearly all modern routers do).